A cougar is more than a match for a single medium, large, or even a giant size dog

 The only drawback with these breeds is that they generally have a high ‘prey’ drive and they may take on the challenge aggressively, rather than passively like the LGDs, and may get hurt or even killed in the process.
 Protection of these family members should be top of the mind priority.

-By comparison, LGDs have a ‘fight’ drive and its sub-category of territorial and/or pack drive.
-Please read more about ‘drive’ types at Reference # 1.
+By comparison, LGDs have a ‘protection and guardian’ drives and its sub-category of territorial and/or pack drive.

-However, a characteristic that I mentioned earlier that you need to have in the dog(s) is agility.
-The agile dogs are better able to harass an intruder and defend themselves and their charges – humans in this case.
+Finally, a characteristic that I mentioned earlier that you need to have in the dog(s) is nimbleness.
+The nimble dogs are better able to harass an intruder and defend themselves and their charges – humans in this case.

 Do remember to use dog’s senses to your advantage:

-If you live in an area where large carnivores are present, keeping guard dogs have distinct benefits.
-Dogs’ vision is roughly as good as ours, but they have better night vision, peripheral vision and motion detection that can be helpful while hiking in the dark.
+If you live in an area where large carnivores are present, keeping guard dogs (with spiked collars) have distinct benefits.
+Dogs’ vision is roughly as good as ours, but they have better night vision, peripheral vision and motion detection that can be helpful at your homestead in the dark.
 Their smelling and hearing senses are much better than ours and can be used to a distinct advantage.
 Their olfactory sense, especially, provides a window to recent past, present and therefore, near future.
 They can smell presence of a danger much before humans can.
 Therefore, your dog(s) behaving nervously may indicate danger lurking nearby.

 This happened with Kelly Murray of Barriere, British Columbia.
 Her Kuvaszok incessantly barked and acted extra protective when Kelly was out in her fields and continued barking from inside the home throughout the night.
 Kelly discovered the next morning that a cougar had spent a major time of the previous day and the whole night hidden in the bushes nearby.

-As I am writing this hub, I am aware that Ontario has a confirmed population of 500 cougars, 85,000 to 105,000 black bears, and several thousands gray wolves, eastern wolves, great lakes boreal wolves, and eastern coyotes.
-Since my family and I are routinely hiking in the forest trails, we have a high probability of an encounter with these wild animals.
-And an encounter may not turn out to be friendly or harmless.
-For this reason, our best bet is to keep well trained large size dogs with spiked collars by our side for protection.
-These dogs may also turn to be a better protection against those urban mischievous urchins who we are routinely meeting on the trails.
-So let us see what type of dogs K2 ends up as having his pets.
+As I am writing this blog, I am aware that Ontario has a confirmed population of 500 cougars, 85,000 to 105,000 black bears, and several thousands gray wolves, eastern wolves, great lakes boreal wolves, and eastern coyotes.
+For this reason, if you live in the land of these carnivores your best bet is to keep well trained large size dogs with spiked collars for protection.